Oneflow-Inc/DLPerf/OneFlow/ClickThroughRate/WideDeepLearning/README.md

 ```

 ## Benchmark Test Cases
-This report summarized OneFlow test on 4 nodes with 8 x Tesla V100 on Oct 2020.
+This report has summarized OneFlow test on 4 nodes with 8 x Tesla V100 on Oct 2020.

 ### Test Environment